 Your market can be full of businesses selling products similar to yours.
 Identify how crowded is your industry, and what types of companies are at the forefront?
 Conduct competitor analysis and benchmarking to see how these businesses are working.

 What is their market strategy?
 How much are they selling for?
 Does their product have distinct functions?
-Examine and learn from them.
+Examine them closely.
 Since you and your competitors are locking horns for the same pool of customers, you can learn a lot from their experiences and strategies.

-When focusing on the question of how to evaluate a business idea, it is important to evaluate how your product differs from your competitors and provides additional advantages to your customers.
+When focusing on the question of how to evaluate a business idea, it is important to analyze how your product differs from your competitors or if it provides additional advantages to your customers.

 Marketing strategies are based on differentiation.
 It tells customers how a product is different and better than any other in the market.
 Even customers, when purchasing a product, understand its value and superiority to any other competitive offering.
 This is called a product’s competitive advantage.

 To survive and thrive in the market, every product must have a clear and distinct competitive advantage.

 Many factors that influence a customer’s purchasing decision.
 These include word of mouth, perceptions created by advertising or promotional campaigns, etc.

 So how to make your product the “better choice” in the market?
 Identify your unique selling proposition.
 Your product can be more robust, visually appealing, cheaper, or easier to use than most in the market.